 Fight those of the People of the Book [Jews and Christians] who do not [truly]… believe in God and the Last Day, who do not forbid what God and His Messenger have forbidden, who do not obey the rule of justice, … until they pay the tax …, and agree to submit.”
 Qur’an 9:29 (Abdel Haleem trans.)

 Qur’an 9:29 did not include the requirement of conversion to Islam for conquered peoples.
-Non-Muslims could continue to practice their religion but with prescribed boundaries, limitations, and submissive behaviors towards Muslims.
+Non-Muslims could continue to practice their religion but with prescribed boundaries, limitations, and required submissive, humiliating, behaviors towards Muslims.
 Nevertheless, do not conclude that Islam conquered with an “Olive Branch” rather than a sword, as some would have you believe.
-Qur’an 9:29 and other “surahs” ( “chapters” in the Qur’an) required that treaty was only availed of after sufficient numbers had been slaughtered.
+Qur’an 9:29 required that a treaty was only availed of after sufficient numbers had been slaughtered.
+It is precisely the same concept that manifests itself in the violent actions of ISIS in the modern-day.
 The threat of bodily harm was the inducement Islam used to motivate submission on the part of remaining captives.
 Quran 8:67 states,

 It is not for any Prophet to have prisoners until he makes wide slaughter in the land.
 Qur’an 8:67 (Arberry trans.)

 Quite logically, once submission was assured, the captives agreed to conditions as defined by the Muslim conqueror.
 The document that came to be the model for these conditions is known as the “Pact of Umar.”
 Caliph Umar ibn al-Khattab was the second caliph of Islam (634 – 644 A.D.).
-Under his leadership, the basic ingredients of the “Pact of Umar” were developed (it is unclear whether the Pact of Umar was actually developed under Caliph Umar’s leadership or it simply came to be named after him at a later date).
-The “pact” (“dhimma“) was a contract of sorts (it could be broken by the Muslims) between the conquered (“dhimmis“) and the conqueror.
-The conqueror (Muslims) became the “protector” of the conquered who, in return, was required to pay a special tax (“jizya“) for protection.
-The “protection” contract (“dhimma“) established the institution of “dhimmitude” for non-Muslims.
+Under his leadership, the basic ingredients of the “Pact of Umar” were developed.
+(It is unclear whether the Pact of Umar was actually developed under Caliph Umar’s leadership or it simply came to be named after him at a later date.)
+The “pact” (“dhimma“) was a contract of sorts; but it could be broken at any time, but only by the Muslims.
+The conqueror held himself out to the conquered as their “protector,” who, in return, were required to pay a special tax (“jizya“) for protection.
+The “protection” contract established the institution of “dhimmitude” for non-Muslims.
 The tax necessitated by the pact is often referred to as the “humiliation tax” because the foundation of the relationship between Muslims and dhimmis is submission; and humiliation is the called-for demeanor that most clearly communicates submission.

 - We will not erect in our city or the suburbs any new monastery, church, cell or hermitage.